 If you’re looking for an underrated and delicious food scene that hasn’t made it on an international scale, then, by all means, choose Malta over Cyprus!
 Maltese cuisine is one of the most unique in Europe and, while it has strong Italian influences, it also draws from North Africa, France, and even British cuisines.

 Of course, there is a prevalence of fresh fish and seafood that pepper menus no matter where you find yourself.
 With the sheer amount of different seafood dishes available, I would say that Malta is the better place to visit for fish lovers!

-While in Malta, make sure to tuck into a delicious dish of octopus in garlic or a traditional rabbit stew or perhaps a whole grilled lampuki (dorado)!
+While in Malta, make sure to tuck into a delicious dish of octopus in garlic or a traditional rabbit stew or perhaps a whole grilled lampuki (sea bream)!
 You cannot go wrong with anything from a traditional Maltese menu!

 Located in the southeastern Mediterranean, Cyprus has long been a hotspot for those looking to soak up the sun year-round while enjoying the hospitality of friendly locals and a laid-back lifestyle.
 Though Cyprus boasts a great coastline in cities like Paphos, Larnaca or Limassol, its inland capital city of Nicosia is one of the most interesting and dynamic in Europe and is very much worth exploring, as well.